andre-cat/md-training/training-1/training-1.md

 ## Notes

-+ The following nomenclature is used to express the number of sets and repetitions\.
++ The following nomenclature is used to express the number of sets and repetitions, as well as their ranks\.

 For repetition exercises:
 > **\[repetitions\]**